 United Way of Collier and the Keys leads a community-wide partnership with a diverse set of vetted, volunteer-selected nonprofit agencies in Monroe County, Florida.
 UWCK supports programs that improve early childhood education and provide access to quality, nutritious food in support of healthy lifestyles.
 Nonprofit partner agencies supported by UWCK include education programs, food pantries, and transitional living shelters, among others.
-Through their good work, we seek to enact their mission to be the leader in community caring by mobilizing the power of our community to advance the common good.
+Through their good work, we seek to enact our mission to be the leader in community caring by mobilizing the power of our community to advance the common good.

 The Boys and Girls Club is a safe place for youth grades K-12 to grow and learn.
 Their mission is to inspire and enable young people, especially those in need, to reach their full potential as productive, caring and responsible citizens.
 At the Boys and Girls Club, UWFK funds summer scholarships for children of families who wouldn't otherwise be able to afford care.